Frequently Asked Questions

 What does Life Link III do?

 Life Link III provides air medical transportation for patients in Minnesota, Wisconsin, North Dakota and throughout the United States via helicopter and airplane ambulance.
 Life Link III provides on-scene emergency response and inter-facility transportation, caring for the most critically ill or injured patients.
 We complete over 2,000 patient transports a year.

 How many bases do you have?

-Life Link III operates six helicopter bases located in Alexandria, Blaine, Cloquet, Hibbing and Willmar, Minnesota and Rice Lake, Wisconsin.
-In 2017, the company plans to open a seventh base in Brainerd, Minnesota.
+Life Link III operates seven helicopter bases located in Alexandria, Blaine, Brainerd, Cloquet, Hibbing and Willmar, Minnesota and Rice Lake, Wisconsin.

 What is the Life Link III Consortium?

 The Consortium is a responsible way to manage healthcare dollars and a great Midwest model of nine hospital systems cooperatively delivering the goals of the Triple Aim.
 As Consortium members, each organization can cost-effectively share an air medical transport service, rather than incurring the large expense of operating their own helicopters and airplanes.
 The members put any daily competition aside to produce one unified product and they operate with complete neutrality under Life Link III.
 Each member's expertise contributes to Life Link III's broad experience and Life Link III remains neutral in transport destination decisions.

 Do you only transport patients to consortium member hospitals?